Anthony Principi: Veterans affairs

-Principi has worked on national policy issues and has held several executive-level positions in federal government throughout his career.
-He chaired the Federal Quality Institute in 1991, and was chairman of the Commission on Servicemembers and Veterans Transition Assistance established by Congress in 1996.
+He chaired the Federal Quality Institute in 1991 and was chairman of the Commission on Servicemembers and Veterans Transition Assistance established by Congress in 1996.

-Principi served as Deputy Secretary of Veterans Affairs, VA's second-highest executive position, from March 17, 1989, to September 26, 1992, when he was named Acting Secretary of Veterans Affairs by President George H. W. Bush.
+Principi served as Deputy Secretary of Veterans Affairs, from March 17, 1989, to September 26, 1992, when he was named Acting Secretary of Veterans Affairs by President George H. W. Bush.
 He served in that position until January 1993.
-Following that appointment, he served as Republican chief counsel and staff director of the United States Senate Committee on Armed Services.